Please select a faculty / graduate school from this menu.

 Job fairs and online networks

 Q7.
-Japanese language proficiency at the time of graduation
+What was your Japanese proficiency level at the time of graduation?

 JLPT N1

 Q8.
-Advice or message for current GIGA students who will be job hunting or are considering graduate schools in Japan and abroad
+Do you have any advice for current GIGA students who will soon be job hunting or considering graduate school in Japan or abroad?

 Be brave to try and believe you can be better than others.